Xanax Detox Center In Florida

 Day 1-2: Symptoms begin within 6 to 12 hours post-use.
 They include feeling restless or panicky, feeling very tired, or conversely, can’t sleep.

 Day 3-6: Symptoms begin to increase.
 New ones include headaches, muscle aches, nausea, constipation, and diarrhea.
-Additionally, heart rate and blood pressure increases.
-Moreover, anxiety, moodiness and hallucinations can occur.
+Additionally, heart rate and blood pressure increase.
+Moreover, anxiety, moodiness, and hallucinations can occur.

 Day 7-14: Withdrawal symptoms decrease after 2 weeks.
 Nevertheless, psychological symptoms may continue.
 They may sometimes last beyond 2 weeks.